-While the main focus of a Design Sprint is testing desirability we certainly don’t want to waste time testing things that are completely infeasible.
-At Voltage Control, we always recommend including someone in the Design Sprint that understands the logistics (ex: engineer, operations, hardware, software, materials, etc.).
-A person with relevant insight on logistics can lend perspective that might inspire others with the confidence they need to explore certain ideas they may have been afraid to approach.
+While the main focus of a Design Sprint is testing desirability, we certainly don’t want to waste time testing completely infeasible things.
+At Voltage Control, we recommend including someone in the Design Sprint who understands the logistics (ex: engineer, operations, hardware, software, materials, etc.).
+A person with relevant insight on logistics can lend a perspective that might inspire others with the confidence they need to explore certain ideas they may have been afraid to approach.
 This person also serves as a built-in filter to keep the group from wasting time on outlandish, impractical ideas.
-That said, the facilitator must ensure that the logistics and status quo aren’t stifling innovation, but rather informing and directing it.
+That said, the facilitator must ensure that the logistics and status quo aren’t stifling innovation but rather informing and directing it.

 Where to Run a Design Sprint

 The five-day sprint was originally developed as an in-person workshop.
-People come together for an engaging, interactive experience and participate in hands-on, visual, deep work collaboration.
-Sticky notes are aplenty and whiteboards are used to write and sketch out ideas.
+People come together for an engaging, interactive experience and participate in hands-on, visual, and deep work collaboration.
+Sticky notes are aplenty, and whiteboards are used to write and sketch out ideas.
 However, you don’t need to wait to be IRL to undergo a sprint.
-Remote Design Sprints are also an option, and an increasingly popular one due to The Great Pause.
+Remote Design Sprints are also an increasingly popular option due to The Great Pause.
 With adjustments to cater to the virtual landscape, your team can still experience effective and productive remote collaboration.
 There are even virtual whiteboards (yes, digital stickies!) and other remote tools to promote visual collaboration just as you would in-person.

 Who Participates in a Design Sprint

 Everyone involved in a Design Sprint plays a vital role.